delphinevendryes/coding-practice/README.md

 # coding-practice
-Simple practice problems: data structures and algorithms
+Simple practice problems: data structures and algorithms.
+This is a compilation of problems that I have found on line or collected from my experience.

 ## Parenthesis checker